dupgit/sauvegarde/README.md

 * jansson       (2.6)

-doxygen (1.6.1) is used to generate code's documentation but is not required to build the project.
+doxygen (1.6.1) is used to generate code's documentation but is not required to build the project. jansson's library version is quite recent but it compiles nicely and depends on nothing (as far as I know).

 ## Roadmap